How to arrange a funeral yourself: Organising a funeral service

 Arrange an Attended Funeral with Simplicity Cremations

 With a Simplicity Cremation, there's no need to follow tradition.
-Our attended funeral encourages you to organise a ceremony, befitting of your loved one's life and their character, and should be personalised to then.
+Our attended funeral encourages you to organise a ceremony, befitting of your loved one's life and their character, and should be personalised to them.

 There is no procession, hearse, limousines or what we would describe as a pre-ceremony.
 The coffin will be resting in the chapel when you arrive at the crematorium ready for you to hold the funeral service itself.